-Any non-confidential records will be readily accessible and available.
+Non-confidential records will be easily accessible and available.
 Confidential information and records will be held securely and only available to those who have a right or professional need to see them.

 Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school.